-All individuals who work for HCBS waiver service provider agencies and have direct client contact are required to utilize the BCC to determine if a person is suitable for employment, pursuant to the following laws:
+All individuals who work for HCBS waiver service providers and have direct client contact are required to utilize the BCC to determine if a person is suitable for employment, pursuant to the following laws:

-- 11 DelC. §1141- Criminal Background Check (State and Federal), - 11 Del.C. §1142- Drug Screening - 11 Del.C. §8563- Child Protection Screening - 19 Del.C. §708- Service Letters from previous employers - 11 Del.C. §8564- Adult Abuse Registry Check
+- 11 DelC. §1141- Criminal Background Check (State and Federal), - 11 Del.C. §1142- Drug Screening - 11 Del.C. §8563- Child Protection Screening - 19 Del.C. §708- Service Letters from previous employers - 11 Del.C. §8564- Adult Abuse Registry Check b.
+Abuse Registry Screening.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):